sebmatecho/SIPSA/README.md

  After an exhaustive search process, a SVAR was established as the best model to determine the relation between variables in the long run.
 Such model implies the following equilibrium equation.

  <img src="https://render.githubusercontent.com/render/math?math=y_t=\text{Food inflation}_t-1.2218\text{SIPSA}_t-0.0007t \sim I(0)  ">

+ Once agains stability was verified by means of the impulse-response approach and residuals were checked by means of Portmanteau, Arch and Mutivariate normality test at usual 5% of significance.
+Following the equilibrium equation, the Ortogonal impulse response